haitianzeng/MHR-Net/README.md

 pip install opencv-python
 pip install scipy
 ```
-For torch-batch-svd, we use a previous version this library, which can be find in ./torch-batch-svd.zip.
+For torch-batch-svd, we use a previous version this library, which can be found in ./torch-batch-svd.zip.
 Unzip this file and run:
 ```
 python setup.py install
 ```